Japjot-S-K/Insight-Scout---Your-Daily-Summarizer/README.md

 # Insight Scout: AI-Powered News Research Tool

-Tired of understanding large asticles without finding any baseline?
+Tired of understanding large articles without finding any baseline?
 Wanna ask questions about an article but are butchered by the character limit in other AI tools?
 I bring to you Insight Scout.
 Insight Scout is a streamlined, AI-driven tool designed for extracting and interacting with news content.
 Users can input article URLs and ask questions to receive AI-generated insights directly from the article content.